-Our vision is for genocide survivors to be proud of their identity no matter where they are in the world
+Our vision is for the Khmer people to be proud of their identity no matter where they are in the world

-We PROTECT, PRESERVE, and PROMOTE the legacy of the Cambodian genocide survivors and their children in the United States and Abroad.
+We PROTECT, PRESERVE, and PROMOTE the legacy of the Cambodian people and their children in the United States and Abroad.

-The International Khmer Assembly, Inc ( formerly known as IKA ) was started by founding Chairman Mr. Hoeun Hach and Founding Director Mr. Scott Walker in 2010.
-The organization began as a small project to advocate for the recognition of the Khmer Freedom Fighters and Southeast Asian Veterans in the “secret war” of the 1960s and 1970s, and evolved to become a fellowship destination for education and services for the Cambodian American community.
+The International Khmer Assembly, Inc was started by founding Chairman Mr. Hoeun Hach and Director Mr. Scott Walker in 2010.
+The organization's first achievement was from advocating for the recognition of the Khmer Freedom Fighters and Southeast Asian Veterans in America's “secret war” of the 1960s and 1970s, and evolved to become a fellowship destination for education and services for the Cambodian and SE Asian American community.

 After a passage of MN State Senate Resolution 2314 in February 2012 and United States Senate Resolution S. Res 462 in July 2014, newly-elected Chairman Mr. Kosol Sek ( 2014-2016 ) recognized that services offered to Khmer Americans in Minnesota and throughout the United States were often limited to fellowship and U.S. citizenship.

-In 2016, in his capacity as Chairman and Transitional Director of the organization, Mr. Kosol Sek spearheaded a new initiative to expand the collection of personal stories and the preservation of the legacy of all genocide survivors of Cambodia and their children.
+In 2016, in his capacity as Chairman and Transitional Director of the organization, Mr. Kosol Sek spearheaded a new initiative to expand the collection of personal stories and the preservation of the legacy of the Khmer people and their children.

-However, there was one final hurdle that stood in the crossroad.
-The Cambodian community as a whole has been under-developed and under-represented for most of the past 40 years.
-The systemic effect of the genocide when millions of intellectuals, religious leaders, historians, artists, and politicians had been exterminated had created a fear and scarcity in the community to promote identity, pride, and history of its people.
-To fill in this gap, the organization transformed and rebranded its public name to IKARE to communicate to the world that for effective change to take place, do not wait for others to start, it must start with the individual ( YOU! ).
+However, there was one final hurdle in the crossroad.
+The Cambodian community as a whole had been under-developed and under-represented for most of the past 40 years.
+The systemic effect of the genocide of the intelligentsia had created a fear and scarcity in the community to promote identity, pride, and history of the people.
+To fill this gap, the organization transformed and rebranded its public name to IKARE to communicate that for effective change to take place, time cannot wait for others to start, it must start with the individual ( YOU! ).
 IKARE became our name and our organizational culture in 2016, whereby the letter "K" stands for KHMER.

-On the weekend of June 23, 2016, the Khmer Legacy Museum ( the “first and only” ) Cambodian museum in the United States was launched.
+On the weekend of June 23, 2016, the National Khmer Legacy Museum ( the “first and only” ) Cambodian museum dedicated to advancing the Khmer people was launched.

 The goal of the museum is to utilize the arts and “exciting” entertainment to educate the community, their children, and the public on the importance and contribution of the Khmer people to the world.